 Recent studies revealed that vitamin C enhances the enzymatic activity of TET enzymes.
 We could demonstrate that alloantigen-specific Foxp3+ Tregs (allo iTregs) in vitro generated in presence of vitamin C display an enhanced TSDR demethylation accompanied by increased stability of Foxp3 expression and superior suppressive capacity in vivo.
 Currently, we are focusing on which cellular players and molecular mediators contribute to the epigenetic fixation of the Treg fate.
 We are particularly focusing on the influence of the thymic microenvironment on the induction of ‘demethylating’ features mediated by thymic antigen-presenting cells.
 The gained knowledge will be used for the establishment of novel protocols for the generation of stable, Foxp3+ allo iTregs for clinical applications.

-This project is supported by the German Research Foundation (CRC738 “Optimization of conventional and innovative transplants”).
+This project received support from the German Research Foundation (CRC738 “Optimization of conventional and innovative transplants”).

 Epigenetic profiling of helper T cells